PixelRBN/PyHash-Checker/README.md

 ### PyHash Checker is a utility app to check the cryptographic checksum of a file.
 ### Generates the hash of a file and compares it with the hash entered.
+### Shows if the given hash matches with the generated hash.

 # Algorithms Available